JuliaWeb/LibSSH.jl/docs/src/sessions_and_channels.md

 # Sessions and Channels

 *The symbols documented on this page are intended to be safe.
-They may throw exceptions but they should never cause memory corruptions or segfaults.*
+They may throw exceptions but they should never cause memory corruptions or segfaults if used correctly.*

 This documents the high-level API around SSH sessions and channels, which is almost everything you need to care about to create a SSH client.